BoAr: FNQ: Hereward

 It is interesting to

-note that a Statuette of the Patriot has been accorded a niche in the New
+note that a Statuette of the Patriot has been accorded a niche in the New Stalls

-Abbot Brand, who knighted him as a leader of men.
+Brand, who knighted him as a leader of men.

 A generous age has,